 Comment A room and a human in a Universe Environment may be replicated as is in a sense that it does not refer to any Universe Environment.

-A room and a human in a Universe Environment may be replicated as is in a Metaverse Environment.
+Metaverse Environment.
 Alternatively, an Environment can be Original in the

 6.3.6 Metaverse-Universe Association

 This subsection identifies and defines Functionalities supporting construction, operation, and use of a Twin Environment.